Watching, Reasoning, and Searching: A Video Deep Research Benchmark on Open Web for Agentic Video Reasoning

 \paragraph{\textbf{Question Length.}} As shown in \autoref{fig:vdr_stats}(b), we compute the token-length distribution of the natural-language questions.
 The average question length is 25.54 tokens, and the lengths are concentrated: the 95th percentile is 54 tokens.
 This indicates that most questions are compact in phrasing, maintaining concise language while preserving necessary constraints.
 As a result, evaluation can focus more on the core process of starting from video cues and combining web evidence to perform multi-hop reasoning, rather than on extra comprehension burden induced by overly long inputs.

-\paragraph{\textbf{Video duration.}} As shown in \autoref{fig:vdr_stats}(c), on the video side, durations exhibit a clear long-tailed pattern: most videos cluster in a short-duration range, while a small number of videos longer than 10 minutes form the tail.
-This duration structure covers both rapid cue capture in short-video scenarios and cross-segment association in long-video scenarios, enabling a more comprehensive test of models’ cross-frame understanding and evidence localization across different time scales.
+\paragraph{Video Duration.} As shown in \autoref{fig:vdr_stats}(c), the video durations exhibit a long-tailed distribution, covering both short clips and substantially longer videos.
+Based on our duration-based grouping used in later stratified experiments, the benchmark contains short, medium, and long videos in comparable proportions: 32.4\% Short, 30.2\% Medium, and 37.4\% Long.
+This duration structure covers both rapid cue capture in short-video scenarios and cross-segment association in long-video scenarios, enabling a more comprehensive test of models' cross-frame understanding and evidence localization across different time scales.